 Now, they may have been able to be charged with assault likely to produce significant bodily injury or a host of other charges, but not attempted murder is a specific intent crime.
 The reason attempted murder is a particular crime of intent is that if you get convicted of attempted premeditated murder, you're looking at fifteen to live in prison, so obviously, they're going to want to make sure that you were trying to kill the person before they hit you with such a severe sentence.

-There are other specific intent crimes and a lot that pop up.
-But, when you're evaluating what a specific intent crime is, you're looking at a person who had to have the clear intent to do a sure thing to be convicted of the particular crime.
+There are other specific intent crimes, and many pop up.
+These could include crimes like burglary, forgery, or embezzlement.
+But when you evaluate a specific intent crime, you're looking at a person who had to have the clear intent to do a sure thing to be convicted of the particular crime.

-Most of the crimes in criminal defense are general intent crimes, meaning if you do certain things where you had a specific intent for a certain result, it doesn't matter.
+Most of the crimes in criminal defense are general intent crimes.
+These are crimes where the law does not require a specific intent for a certain result.
+If you do certain things, it doesn't matter if you have a specific intent for a certain result.
 You're going to be held responsible.

 For example, if you drink and drive and you hurt somebody severely as part of that drinking and driving, you will be charged with felony DUI.
-If you hit somebody on the road and seriously injure them and leave the scene, you will be charged with felony hit and run.
+If you hit somebody on the road seriously injure them, and leave the scene, you will be charged with felony hit and run.

 It doesn't matter whether or not your mind was clouded in some way or you didn't have some sort of general intent.
 You're going to be held responsible for the crime.
 So, that specific intent is very important because usually, most specific intent crimes carry severe punishment.
 Our Los Angeles criminal defense attorneys will review further below.